lucari/GCP-Playground/HostApp/Readme.md

 # HostApp
+**Simple web application**

-**Simple web application written in Go that shows a welcome message, version and hostname**
+This is a simple container web application written in Go.

+It shows a welcome message, version number and hostname.